XXVII-27/CMD-27/README.md

 More commands = more surprises.
 Seriously, try typing like you're texting someone who codes in Python and quotes Tony Stark.

 🧠 Who's Behind This?
-"Think technical problem-solver meets business strategist – I can code a multi-modal AI assistant in the morning and pitch a SaaS idea by lunch."
-Hi, I’m Shaun — a data scientist by degree, self-taught across Python, AI/ML, business, and design.
+Hi, I’m Shaun — a data scientist by degree, self-taught across Python, AI/ML, business and design.
 I’ve built:

 🤖 Explainable AI object classifiers

 📲 Social media automation bots

-🧠 An AI debate platform where multiple models tackle complex questions 🚀 Ventures in ed-tech, gaming, and consumer products Currently building in stealth, investing on the side, and always looking to connect with sharp, curious minds.
+🧠 An AI debate platform where multiple models tackle complex questions

+🚀 Ventures in ed-tech, gaming, and consumer products Currently building in stealth, investing on the side, and always looking to connect with sharp, curious minds.

 🎭 Personality Download

 🧮 Finance-minded adrenaline junkie
 💼 Builds in silence, launches with impact
 👨‍👩‍👧 Family-first, freedom-focused